2021–22 Kerala Women's League

 The 2021–22 Kerala Women's League season was the third season of the Kerala Women's League.
 The season featured 6 teams and all the matches were played at single venue.
 The season was started in the mid of November 2021.
 The Kerala Football Association conducted the women's league after a gap 7 years.

 Logo

-On 29 October 2021, the official logo for the Scoreline Kerala Women’s League (KWL) was launched by MM Jacob, former Indian international as well as former Kerala coach and player.
+On 29 October 2021, the official logo for the Scoreline Kerala Women’s League (KWL) was launched by MM Jacob, a former Indian international as well as former Kerala coach and player.
 The launch event was conducted after the final of the 23rd Senior Women’s Inter-District Championship at the Maharaja’s College Stadium Ground in Kochi.